 THERE ARE A FEW OTHER WAYS TO MAKE YOUR MOBILE RESTAURANT APPEALING!

 One of the ways we found to this was to add outside stereo music, lights and an awning.
-You can also find mailing lists for sale.
 You really want to have that party atmosphere going so people are attracted.
 In our case, since we are Mexican Mobile Restaurant we are playing Mexican music and at our night our outside bright lights are on creating that party atmosphere.

 Brian Sacks is the founder of www.mobilefoodprofits.com offering consulting services to those exploring the option of opening their own Mobile Restaurant.
 He has put together the only complete step by step course on starting and profiting from the mobile food business at www.mobilefoodprofits.com